ibexa/documentation-developer/docs/tutorials/extending_admin_ui/extending_admin_ui.md

 This tutorial aims at providing a step-by-step guide on how to extend the eZ Platform Back Office provided by [the eZ Platform Admin UI bundle](https://github.com/ezsystems/ezplatform-admin-ui).

-In this tutorial, you will create a new part of the application allowing you to browse your content by Content Type instead of using the tree structure.

-You will learn to extend two points of the Back Office:
+You will learn to extend a few points of the Back Office:

 - Add a tab in the Dashboard listing all Articles
 - Add a menu item that lists all Content items filtered by Content Type